spirali/spirali.github.io/content/blog/music1/index.md

 +++
-title = "Music Theory from Basic Principles (Part 1)" date = 2025-07-20
+title = "Music Theory from Basic Principles (Part&nbsp;1)" date = 2025-07-20
 [extra]
   katex = true
   my_draft = false
 +++

+*Update: 2025-09-xx: Audio widgets added + some minor updates*

 *Disclaimer: I am not a music theory expert.
 This text summarizes my understanding, and is probably full of mistakes.
 Think of it as an exploration.*